Community Gardens

 Proposals need to be discussed during planning, as requirements can vary significantly depending on the location and zoning of the subject land.
 We will help you through the process, so you can understand requirements early.

 Starting a community garden requires funding in order to pay for physical items such as garden tools and plants, as well as public liability insurance and incorporation.
-Information on how to obtain funding for your community garden group can be found on Council’s Grants page.
+Information on how to obtain funding for your community garden group can be found on Council’s Grants webpage.

 There is a wealth of information available on community gardens.
 Some great sites for helpful information can be found at: